yegor-baranov/Code-Academy-R/README.md

 ## Learn R: Quartiles, Qunatiles, and Interquartile Range

-Learn to use R or manually calculate the mean, median, and mode of real-world datasets.
+In this course, you will learn how to calculate three important descriptive statistics that describe the spread of the data.

 9. Life Expectancy by Country